community.docker.docker_image – Manage docker images¶

 To use it in a playbook, specify:

 Build, load or pull an image, making the image available for creating containers.
-Also supports tagging an image into a repository and archiving an image to a .tar file.
+Also supports tagging an image, pushing an image, and archiving an image to a

 The below requirements are needed on the host that executes this module.

 Docker SDK for Python: Please note that the docker-py Python module has been superseded by docker (see here for details).
 For Python 2.6,

 docker-pymust be used.
 Otherwise, it is recommended to install the

 dockerPython module.
 Note that both modules should not be installed at the same time.
 Also note that when both modules are installed and one of them is uninstalled, the other might no longer function and a reinstall of it is required.